-They can either prove to be delightful jesters, a source of light in your lives or straight-up devils spawn that have the potential to wreak havoc in your quiet, peaceful abode if there isn’t a system in place.
+They can either prove to be delightful jesters, a source of light in your lives, or straight-up devil spawn that have the potential to wreak havoc in your quiet, peaceful abode if there isn’t a system in place.

-Once you get the hang of it, these small mammals become a cherished, defining part of your life.
+Once you get the hang of it, these small mammals will become a cherished, defining part of your life.

-They are restless critters who don’t ever want to slow down unless it’s sleep time.
+They are restless critters who never want to slow down unless it’s sleep time.

 They slow down a bit when they are old, but there’s no guaranteed way to change the feisty nature of a young ferret.

 However, there are a few tips and tricks you can use to tone down their erratic behavior.

-Communicate With Your Furbaby
+1. Communicate With Your Furbaby

 To establish a good relationship with your ferret, you need to interact with it in a way they understand.